cakephp/docs/en/getting-started/cakephp-folder-structure.rst

 You'll notice a few top level folders:

-- The *App* folder will be where you work your magic: it’s where your application’s files will be placed.
+- The *src* folder will be where you work your magic: it’s where your application’s files will be placed.
+- The *tests* folder will be where you put the test cases for your application.
-- The *Plugin* folder is where the :doc:`/plugins` your application uses are stored.
+- The *plugins* folder is where the :doc:`/plugins` your application uses are stored.
 - The *vendor* folder is where CakePHP and other application dependencies will be installed.
 Make a personal commitment **not** to edit files in this folder.
   We can’t help you if you’ve modified the core.